acoli-repo/powla/experimental/salt/Readme.md

 data that we are aware of is by means of Pepper.
 Instead of providing a native SALT implementation, we thus use the PAULA export of Pepper.

+In principle, this provides us with RDF converters for 27 formats, although not all importers have been tested and there may be gaps (both in the coverage in the original converters and in our coverage of PAULA XPointer constructors).

 ## Usage

 synopsis: